Last updated on

 Free Online Courses for Business German

-• Marktplatz from Deutsche Welle is a free online course dedicated to business German, consisting of 26 lessons that will teach you German phrases and expressions needed to do business in German-speaking countries.
+- Marktplatz from Deutsche Welle is a free online course dedicated to business German, consisting of 26 lessons that will teach you German phrases and expressions needed to do business in German-speaking countries.
 The difficulty level of this course is B2.
-Unfortunately, the course has disappeared from the new DW.com website without further notice (checked as of mid-December 2023) but you can still find it in the web archive linked above.
+Unfortunately, the course has disappeared from the new DW.com website without further notice (last checked as of April 2024) but you can still find it in the web archive linked above.
 For each lesson you can download a workbook and a transcript of conversations as PDF files.
 It goes without saying that all lessons are downloadable as MP3s.

-• VHS-Lernportal, which stands for “Volkshochschul-Lernportal”, is a portal supporting the integration of immigrants in Germany developed by the German Adult Education Association.
+- VHS-Lernportal, which stands for “Volkshochschul-Lernportal”, is a portal supporting the integration of immigrants in Germany developed by the German Adult Education Association.
 You can access the learning materials as a guest but to fully benefit from all features and functions of the site you will need to register (registration is free for everyone).
-Once logged in, look for the categories “A2-B1-Deutschkurs Beruf” or “B2-Deutschkurs Beruf” near the bottom of the homepage where you can find free lessons and exercises to practice your German language skills related to business and employment.
+Once logged in, look for the categories “A2-B1-Deutschkurs Beruf” or “B2-Deutschkurs Beruf” near the top of the page where you can find free lessons and exercises to practice your German language skills related to business and employment.

-• Englisch-Deutsch Vokabeltrainer (English-German vocabulary trainer) enables you to practice your business German vocabulary online by answering multiple choice questions.
-This is an interactive tool, so if you make a mistake you will be asked the same question again later to make sure you eventually get it right.
-Unfortunately, the website was broken when last checked in mid-December 2023.
+- Englisch-Deutsch Vokabeltrainer (Business English-German vocabulary trainer) enables you to practice your business German vocabulary online by answering multiple choice questions.
+This is an interactive tool, so if you make a mistake, you will continue selecting the answers from the remaining options until you eventually get it right.

 Language Certificates for Business German